Telenav/open-source-spec/fb_cpp_stack/doc/cpp_futures_instagram_notes.md

 ```
 We could think about have dedicate module to handle accept(eg, TCP connection), read I/O(eg, from network), process, and then write back/send.

-For accept part, I expect to have a none-blocking, and event driven strategy, which means, I expect system could notify me when there is a event comes and tell me what category the event is.
+For accept part, I assume I have a none-blocking, and event driven strategy, which means, I expect system could notify me when there is a event comes and tell me what category the event is.
 Then I could use dedicate I/O thread to read data, then submit task into a thread pool for processing and then use dedicate I/O thread to write data.
-This is a simple version of Reactor, it focus on abstract a high performance pattern and let user focus on what kind of event I need to deal with and how to deal with that.
+This is a simple version of Reactor, it focus on abstract a high performance pattern and let user focus on what kind of event they need to deal with and how to deal.
 For system's notification, such as select/poll/epoll, will be described later and let's focus on Reactor pattern first.

 ## What is reactor